Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: Introduction

 The organization of the paper is as follows.
 Sec.
 II gives the problem formulation.
 Sec.
 III presents PDG-DS, an inherently privacy-preserving decentralized gradient algorithm with proven converge to the accurate optimization solution under diminishing uncoordinated stepsizes.
 Both its convergence properties and privacy performance are also rigorously characterized.
 Sec.
 IV presents PDG-NDS, an inherently privacy-preserving decentralized gradient based algorithm with proven converge to the exact optimization solution under non-diminishing and time-varying uncoordinated stepsizes.
 Its convergence properties and privacy performance are also rigorously characterized in this section.
 Subsection \ref{sec:privacy_analysis_NDS} of this section also analyzes why existing gradient-tracking based decentralized optimization algorithms breach the privacy of participating agents, even when coupling weights are time-varying and stepsizes are uncoordinated.
 Sec.
 V gives simulation results as well as comparison with existing works.
 Finally Sec.
 VI concludes the paper.

 {\bf Notations:} $\mathbb{R}^m$ denotes the Euclidean space of dimension $m$. $I_d$ denotes identity matrix of dimension $d$. ${\bf 1}_d$ denotes a $d$ dimensional column vector will all entries equal to 1 and we omit the dimension when clear from the context.
 A vector is viewed as a column vector.
 For a vector $x$, $x_i$ denotes the $i$th element.
-We say $x> 0$ (resp. $x\geq 0$) if all elements of $x$ are positive (resp. non-negative). $A^T$ denotes the transpose of matrix $A$ and $\langle x, y\rangle$ denotes the inner product of two vectors $x$ and $y$. $\|\cdot\|$ denotes the standard Euclidean norm {for a vector or the induced Euclidean norm (spectral norm) for a matrix}.
-A matrix is column-stochastic when its entries are nonnegative and elements in every column add up to one. {For two matrices $A$ and $B$ with the same dimensions, we use $A\leq B$ to represent that every entry of $A$ is no larger than the corresponding entry of $B$. }
+We say $x> 0$ (resp. $x\geq 0$) if all elements of $x$ are positive (resp. non-negative). $A^T$ denotes the transpose of matrix $A$ and $\langle x, y\rangle$ denotes the inner product of two vectors $x$ and $y$. $\|\cdot\|$ denotes the standard Euclidean norm { for a vector or the induced Euclidean norm (spectral norm) for a matrix}.
+A matrix is column-stochastic when its entries are nonnegative and elements in every column add up to one. { A matrix is doubly-stochastic when its entries are nonnegative and elements in every column add up to one, and elements in every row add up to one.} For two matrices $A$ and $B$ with the same dimensions, we use $A\leq B$ to represent that every entry of $A$ is no larger than the corresponding entry of $B$.
+We use $\otimes$ to represent the Kronecker product.